 Behavioral Health Conditions

-Mood Disorder Questionnaire (MDQ) includes 13 questions associated with bipolar disorder symptoms.
+The Mood Disorder Questionnaire (MDQ) includes 13 questions associated with bipolar disorder symptoms.

-The symptoms of mania, which can last up to three months if untreated, include:
+The symptoms of mania can include:

-- Excessive energy, activity, restlessness, racing thoughts and rapid talking.
+- Excessive energy, activity, restlessness, rapid talking

-- Denial that anything is wrong.
+- Denial that anything is wrong

 - Extreme “high” or euphoric feelings

-- Easily irritated or distracted.
+- Easily irritated or distracted

 - Decreased need for sleep

 - Unrealistic beliefs in one’s ability and powers

 Symptoms of depression can include: